joliejuly/blog/README.md

 # Shiba-Unu Blog

 Semantic UI blog template with backend in Python and Flask.
 Has a subscription block with a mail server, in-house search engine and top-5 section.
-Shiba-Inu logos are made in Illustrator and cannot be used without permission.
+Shiba-Inu logos are made via Illustrator and cannot be used without permission.

 ## CS50